aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 in retrieving a container specific resource limits and requests, and at the same time, it is simpler to specify than full json path selectors.

-3. In this approach, users specify fixed strings to retrieve resources limits and requests and do not specify any json path selectors.
+3. In the third approach, users specify fixed strings (magic keys) to retrieve resources limits and requests and do not specify any json path selectors.
 This approach is similar to the existing downward API implementation approach.
 The advantages of this approach are that it is